vasanthsathya/omnia/docs/source/OmniaInstallGuide/AdvancedConfigurations/AutomatingOpenMPI.rst

 This topic explains how to automatically update AMD servers for MPI jobs.

-.. caution:: This utility is not supported on Ubuntu clusters.

 **Pre-requisites**

 * A local repository has been set up by listing ``{"name": "amd_benchmarks"},`` in ``input/software_config.json`` and running ``local_repo.yml``.
 For more information, `click here. <../CreateLocalRepo/index.html>`_